 The spix’s macaw is considered a frugivore and granivore.
 Among its staple diet are the fruits of the fachiero cacti or Cereus squamosus, pau-de-colher cacti or Maytenus rigida and zizyphus joazeiro cacti and the seeds of favela or faveleira trees and pinhao-brabo trees.
 It also eats the fruit of the licuri palm.
 Yes a lot of fancy food names, they also don’t mind a bite of clay every now and then, macaw species can be observed flocking and feasting on clay, here’s a great video:

-Captive little blue macaw will like to eat a variety of fruits, seeds and nuts along with vitamins and mineral supplements.
+The captive little blue macaw will like to eat a variety of fruits, seeds and nuts along with vitamins and mineral supplements.
 The supplements are necessary as there are dietary requirements that would be naturally available to the bird in the wild but isn’t in as easily in captivity.

-A good way to increase little blue macaws trust and to make the parrot feel more affectionate towards you, is to feed it by hand.
-It can be fed foods such as eggs, small amounts of beef which has been cooked well and porridge.
+A good way to increase little blue macaws trust and to make the parrot feel more affectionate towards you is to feed it by hand.
+It can be fed foods such as eggs, small amounts of beef which have been cooked well and porridge.
 It’s always well to remember, however, that the bird is meant to eat fruits and seeds and as much as possible to stick to its natural diet.

-The Spix macaw are known to prefer to travel in pairs or family groups rather than in flocks.
+The Spix macaw is known to prefer to travel in pairs or family groups rather than in flocks.
 In the wild, they generally travel along the seasonal rivers while looking for sustenance and nesting, an activity they tend to stick to the treetops for.
 They also prefer routines.
-It has been observed that they do the same activity at the same time everyday, follow the same flight paths and scavenge the same areas.
+It has been observed that they do the same activity at the same time every day, follow the same flight paths and scavenge the same areas.
 They follow these routines in their social interactions as well.

 Not much is known about how much territory one spix macaw will need as there are no birds in the wild to be studied.
 Their behavior can only be speculated upon and based upon the behavior of the last male, who as we know went of the radar in the year 2000.